aphp/eds-pseudo/docs/quickstart.md

 EDS-Pseudonymisation is a [spaCy project](https://spacy.io/usage/projects).
 We created a single workflow that:

-- partitions the data between train, valid, and test
+- Partitions the data between train, valid, and test
-- converts the datasets to spaCy format
+- Converts the datasets to spaCy format
-- train the pipeline
+- Trains the pipeline
-- evaluates the pipeline using the test set
+- Evaluates the pipeline using the test set

 At AP-HP, we use Slurm to orchestrate machine-learning experiments.